-The Double Your Own Line Visa Card comes with one major hook for improving your credit.
-If you make your minimum payment on time for the first seven months of the card, they’ll automatically double your credit limit.
+The Merrick Bank Platinum Visa Card comes with one major hook for improving your credit: If you make at least your minimum payment on time each month for the first seven months your account is open, they’ll automatically double your credit limit.

-One drawback: Merrick Bank is not transparent on the annual percentage rate (APR) or annual fee associated with this card, which should raise healthy skepticism.
-Presumably, that information will be shared during the application process.
+One drawback: Merrick Bank is not transparent on the annual percentage rate (APR) or annual fee associated with this card.
+You can see if you are pre-qualified for the card in less than 60 seconds without harming your credit score, at which point APR information you qualify for will be shared with you.

 The good news is, if you find the APR to be reasonable (keep in mind that anything over 24% is very high) Merrick’s automatic doubling of your credit limit is very rare.
 Some card issuers may increase your limit by request, but few make it an automatic feature.
-By doubling the limit, Merrick Bank is giving you the opportunity to maintain a healthier credit utilization ratio, which is a major factor in calculating your credit score (most experts recommend keeping that ratio below 30%, though 10% is even better).
+By doubling the limit, Merrick Bank is giving you the opportunity to maintain a healthier credit utilization ratio, which is a major factor in calculating your credit score (most financial guidance in our experience recommends keeping that ratio below 30%, though 10% is even better).
 In other words, doubling your credit limit won’t help your credit score if you double your balance as well.

 Merrick Bank will not impose a penalty rate on this card in the event of a late payment.

 Secured credit cards require a security deposit, which sets a line of credit equal to your deposit.
 Just like any other credit card, you make monthly payments and your card activity is reported to the credit bureaus.
 In this way, secured credit cards reduce the risk to the card provider and can help you build or improve upon your credit.